Web Scraping With Puppeteer - 2024 Puppeteer Tutorial

 Web Scraping With NodeJS and Javascript

-What is Puppeteer and how does it work?
+What is Puppeteer and How it Works?

-Modern web browsers now contain special access tools for automation and cross-program communication.
+Modern web browsers contain special access tools for automation and cross-program communication.
 In particular, Chrome Devtools Protocol (aka CDP) - is a high-level API protocol that allows programs to control Chrome or Firefox web browser instances through socket connections.

 CDP protocol usage illustration